Itching after menopause

 What symptoms are typical for anal itching during menopause?

-Typical after-itching during menopause is characterized by dry, irritated skin, recurring itching, and a burning sensation that often intensifies after bowel movements.
+Typical after-itching during the change of life shows itself through dry, irritated skin, recurring itching, and a burning sensation that often worsens after bowel movements.

-In addition to the classic itching, additional symptoms often occur that are due to hormonally induced mucosal changes.
+Besides the classic itching, additional symptoms often occur that are due to hormonally induced mucous membrane changes.
 Many affected describe the feeling of irritated or "raw" skin as well as microscopic fissures that hurt under strain.

-What causes can additionally intensify anal itching besides hormones?
+What causes besides hormones can additionally worsen anal itching?

-In addition to hormonal changes, external stimuli such as friction, moisture, infections, or proctological conditions intensify anal itching during menopause.
+In addition to hormonal changes, external stimuli such as rubbing, moisture, infections, or anal diseases intensify the itching of the anus during the change of life.

 Many factors act simultaneously in the anal area, so hormonal dryness is only part of the problem.
 Particularly relevant are stool habits, hygiene, clothing, infections, or skin diseases.